Do you celebrate the love or the loves of your life on Valentine’s Day?

 ~ Ephesians 4:2 (AMPC)

-So I ask you, do you celebrate the love or the loves of your life?
+In closing I ask you, do you celebrate the love or the loves of your life?
 Share your thoughts below with us so that we can encourage each other to grow in this area.

 ~ Timberley Gray